RebelToolbox/RebelDocumentation/getting_started/step_by_step/signals.rst

 .. note::

-    The signal arguments show up in the editor's node dock, and Godot can use them to generate callback functions for you.
+    The signal arguments show up in the editor's node dock, and Rebel Engine can use them to generate callback functions for you.
 However, you can still emit any number of arguments when you emit signals.
 So it's up to you to emit the correct values.